hkmarcoot/hkmarcoot/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on the University Of Code daily coding challenge as part of my 2nd 100 days of code challenge.
-To review my progress, please check out my Twitter account and my GitHub repo.
-[Twitter Link Here](https://twitter.com/marcotsang112) [GitHub Repo Link Here](https://github.com/hkmarcoot/100-days-of-code-2nd/tree/main/universityOfCode)
+To review my progress, please check out my [Twitter account](https://twitter.com/marcotsang112) and my [GitHub repo](https://github.com/hkmarcoot/100-days-of-code-2nd/tree/main/universityOfCode).
-- 🌱 I'm the co-creator of Calendar EventTemplates: You can find the add-on in the Google Workspace Marketplace.
-[Add-on Link Here](https://workspace.google.com/marketplace/app/calendar_eventtemplates/65028291685)
+- 🌱 I'm the co-creator of Calendar EventTemplates: You can find [the add-on in the Google Workspace Marketplace](https://workspace.google.com/marketplace/app/calendar_eventtemplates/65028291685).
 - 👯 I was a STEM Tutor and an IT Teaching Assistant day back in my HK life.
-I have a STEM course on Udemy teaching about game making using the MIT Scratch, which summarises what I learned and taught to students as a STEM Tutor.
-[Udemy Link Here](https://www.udemy.com/course/scratch-3-learn-by-17-games-with-4-tactics/)
+I have a [STEM course on Udemy](https://www.udemy.com/course/scratch-3-learn-by-17-games-with-4-tactics/) teaching about game making using the MIT Scratch, which summarises what I learned and taught to students as a STEM Tutor.
-- 📫 You can find me on LinkedIn [LinkedIn Link Here](https://www.linkedin.com/in/marco-tsang112)
+- 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/marco-tsang112).
 <!--
 **hkmarcoot/hkmarcoot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.